 We are still not sure why the EHC feedback is captured as “interspersed” in the below.
 We would prefer to remove it.

--------------------------------------------------

 5.X.4 Header compression using EHC

 If EHC is configured, the EHC protocol generates two types of output packets: